Figma vs InVision 2026: Which Design Tool Actually Wins?

 Here's a bold claim: the Figma vs InVision debate is basically over — and has been for a while.
 If you've been in the design world for more than a hot minute, you've watched this rivalry play out in real time.
 It was the fight of the early 2020s.
 But the contenders have changed so dramatically that comparing them today is almost like comparing a Swiss Army knife to a really excellent whiteboard marker.
 Both useful.
 Very different jobs.

 Figma survived Adobe's attempted acquisition drama, came out stronger, and now sits at the center of most modern design stacks.
 InVision, meanwhile, quietly shut down its legacy InVision Studio product (officially discontinued in early 2024) and doubled down on Freehand and enterprise workflow tools.
-Honestly, I think a lot of people still haven't caught up to how much InVision has changed — they're still imagining the click-through prototype tool from 2017.
+And honestly?
+A lot of people still haven't caught up to how much InVision has changed — they're picturing the prototype tool from 2017, not what's actually here now.

-So who is this comparison actually for?
-Designers evaluating tools for a new team, product managers trying to justify a software budget, or enterprise IT folks comparing licensing structures — this one's for you.
-We're going deep on specs, real feature behavior, integration depth, and honest pricing math.
+So who is this comparison for?
+Designers picking a tool for a new team, product managers justifying software budgets, or enterprise IT teams comparing licensing models — this is for you.
+We're going deep on specs, real feature behavior, integration depth, and honest pricing.

 Quick Comparison Table: Figma vs InVision 2026